 7 Ways Parenting Styles Affect Child Anxiety

-The idea that there is a right or wrong way to bring up children is challenged by findings that reveal how certain parenting styles work better than others.
+Findings reveal how certain parenting styles work better than others.
 Parenting needs to be tailored to children’s personalities say psychologists and psychiatrists.
-The right parenting style can lead to half as many anxiety and depression symptoms in school-aged children whereas mismatches lead to twice as many.
+With the right parenting style, there may be half as many anxiety and depression symptoms in school-aged children, whereas other parenting styles may lead to twice as many.

-At the annual meeting of the American Psychiatric Association, psychiatrist Michael Liebowitz, M.D., reported that parental overprotectiveness brings out the worse in children.
+Parental overprotectiveness brings out the worse in children, according to the annual meeting of the American Psychiatric Association.
 An unusually high proportion of panic patients, he says, report having had overprotective parents.
-Overprotectiveness results in children experiencing stress in situations that others find un-threatening and this can continue into adulthood.
+Overprotectiveness results in children experiencing stress in situations that others find un-threatening, and this can continue into adulthood.

-Psychologist Doreen Arcus, Ph.D., found two basic parental philosophies in middle-class loving parents.
-The first views their child as sensitive and needing to be protected from stress.
-They tend not to set firm limits on behavior and use distraction as a way of stopping or preventing their child from behaving in ways deemed inappropriate.
-The second views discipline as education and this requires the child to accommodate their environment: so a child playing in the trash, for example, would be told “no” and why they must stop.
-This child learns the boundaries and how to extinguish their fear response - the first child does not.
+Parents who view children as needing to be protected from stress tend to not to set limits on behavior, and they use distraction to stop their child from behaving inappropriately.
+Parents who view discipline as education require the child to accommodate their environment: a child playing in the trash, for example, would be told “no” and why they must stop.
+The latter approach helps children learn boundaries.

 Parents who allow children to cope with day-to-day stressors, but who offer emotional and practical support, help their child to develop resilience and strategies for coping.
 Overprotective parents who take responsibilities away from their child increase the risk of childhood anxiety disorders developing.